Beyond $\Lambda$CDM with a Logistic RG-like Flow of the Low Redshift Cosmic Evolution: Conclusions

 \section{Conclusions}

-We have presented a logistic RG-flow inspired parametrization of the total equation of state $w_{\rm T}(z)$, providing a simple and physically motivated description of the transition from matter domination to late-time acceleration.
-By focusing directly on $w_{\rm T}(z)$ (as extensively discussed in \cite{Caldwell:2025inn,Liu:2025bss}), this framework avoids assumptions about the underlying composition of DE and offers a complementary perspective to conventional parametrizations.
-The strength of this approach lies in its ability to treat the low-redshift transition as a fundamental scale-evolution problem.
-This enables the model to capture subtle features in the late-time expansion history that are not easily accommodated within minimal parametrizations such as $\Lambda$CDM or CPL.
-Unlike CPL-type parametrizations, which effectively represent truncated expansions without asymptotic structure, the logistic form encodes a bounded flow between fixed points, providing a qualitatively distinct description of the expansion history.
+To summarize, we have presented a logistic RG-flow-inspired parametrization of the total equation of state $w_{\rm T}(z)$, providing a simple and physically motivated description of the transition from matter domination to late-time acceleration.
+By focusing directly on $w_{\rm T}(z)$~\cite{Caldwell:2025inn,Liu:2025bss}, this framework avoids assumptions about the underlying composition of DE and offers a complementary perspective to conventional parametrizations.

-When confronted with current observational data from DESI-DR2, DES and CMB distance priors, the Logistic model yields an improved description of the expansion history compared to $\Lambda$CDM and performs competitively with CPL.
-The reconstructed evolution of $w_{\rm T}(z)$ and derived quantities such as the jerk parameter indicate strong deviations from the $\Lambda$CDM expectation at low redshifts.
-We emphasize, however, that these deviations are inferred within the assumed parametrization and should not be interpreted as model-independent evidence against $\Lambda$CDM, but to assess whether current data show a preference for alternative descriptions.
-Furthermore, such a logistic evolution of $w_{\rm T}$ can arise from an underlying multi component dark sector, for instance through the inclusion of an additional fluid with a transitioning equation of state (see Appendix \ref{xfluid}).
-This provides a possible physical interpretation of the phenomenological framework considered in this work.
+Using DESI-DR2 BAO, DES SNIa data, and CMB distance priors, we find that the Logistic model provides an improved description of the expansion history relative to $\Lambda$CDM and exhibits a consistent statistical advantage over the widely used CPL parametrization.
+Furthermore, the derived jerk parameter indicates statistically significant deviations from the $\Lambda$CDM expectation at lower redshifts.
+We emphasize that these deviations are parametrization-dependent and should not be interpreted as model-independent evidence against $\Lambda$CDM, but rather as a demonstration that current data show a preference for alternative descriptions.

-To summarize, the logistic framework can be viewed as a minimal representation of cosmic evolution as a flow between dynamical fixed points, offering a useful phenomenological tool for identifying departures from the standard scenario.
-Future high precision surveys such as LSST, Euclid and SKA will provide stringent tests of such deviations and help determine whether a flow-based description captures genuine features of late-time cosmic expansion.
+As a concluding remark, the Logistic framework offers a minimal yet elegant phenomenological description of cosmic evolution as a flow between dynamical fixed points.
+Our results suggest that this simple flow-inspired approach can capture features of the late-time expansion history that are not easily accommodated by standard minimal models.
+Future high-precision surveys such as LSST, Euclid, and SKA will provide stringent tests of these features and help assess whether flow-based descriptions capture genuine physical aspects of late-time cosmic expansion.